onemoonsci/nmrfxprocessordocs/pages/05.scanner/01.scanner/docs.md

 If you load data via a table file, your table file can contain additional columns that will appear in this table.

- Use this to scan a folder for all the contained NMR folders.
-A list will be displayed of all the datasets found, and then they can all be processed with the same script.

 ## Menus

 ### File